bahramis/ASPRIN/README.md

     ./configure

+ If user does not have administrator level access, type:

+    ./configure --prefix=/home/user/installation/path/

 This will configure the installation.
 ASPRIN is written partially in Python.
 By default, it will use whichever python interpreter is invoked when you type 'Python' on the command line.
 If you wish to specify a different version of